yii2mod/yii2-cms/README.md

 php yii migrate/up --migrationPath=@yii2mod/cms/migrations
 ```

-Then you need add to main config following params:
+To use this extension, you have to configure the main config in your application configuration:
 ```php
 'modules' => [
         'admin' => [